philipturner/transimpedance-amplifier/README.md

 Conclusion: Go with option 2, reworking the equations to handle an unknown value in the range of 74&ndash;250 fF.
 If this makes the design unworkable, revert to option 1.
 Accept reduced tunability at a tradeoff of faster time to completion.
 If the range of 74&ndash;150 fF is more tunable than 150&ndash;250 fF, this is very good.

 > Realization: Simulation work will only raise the lower bound to capacitance.
 Marginal improvements to the lower bound will cost disproportionately more effort.
 There is no upper bound.
+Poor PCB design will add parasitic coupling to the lower bound.
+>
+> C<sub>f</sub> &ge; 74 pF
 >
 > The primary goal here is to maximize the lower bound, to avoid a situation where the first cutoff frequency is under 15 kHz.
 The secondary goal is to maximize tunability, by restricting the range of uncertainty.